 The Gilbert COPE (Children Overcoming Problems through Education), ESAP (Emotional-Social Adjustment Program) and iBIP (Intensive Behavior Intervention Program) believe that socially and emotionally disabled students benefit from a highly structured, supportive, therapeutic learning environment, which remediates academic, behavioral and social difficulties, based on an individualized educational plan.
 This service is developed and provided by a multidisciplinary team.
 The COPE/ESAP/iBIP curriculum and the instructional approach are designed to enhance self-esteem, develop prosocial skills, and develop more effective social and emotional problem-solving skills within the educational setting.

-Children residing within the Gilbert School District with an identified hearing loss may be eligible for services from the District’s Hearing Impaired (HI) Program.
+Children residing within the Gilbert School District with an identified hearing loss may be eligible for services from the District’s Deaf & Hard of Hearing (DHH) Program.
 Eligibility is contingent upon the child’s hearing loss and whether or not it is educationally significant and requires the provision of special education and related services.

 How and in what capacity these services are provided is based on each individual child’s needs.
 The whole child is taken into account when determining the services needed, not only the type and degree of hearing loss.
 Other variables influencing the child’s placement may include but are not limited to: age at which hearing loss was identified; hearing aid history; the presence of additional disabilities; social-emotional development; and educational performance.

 For those students qualifying for the program, it is the District’s intention to provide: